dmdigital/timeneye-api/APIs/getUsers.md

 # getUsers

 Returns the list of users linked to the account.
+If showDisabled is set to "1", retrieves disabled users too.

 ### Status